WiseVoter/wisevoter/site/articles/_posts/2013-12-20-visualizing-the-last-parliament-election.md

   creditlink:
 comments: true
 readtime: 5
+excerpt: This week I spent some time analysing the data from Lok Sabha elections 2009.
+It was an ardous task
 ---
 This week I spent some time analysing the data from Lok Sabha elections 2009.
 It was an ardous task to get to this [result](http://www.wisevoter.org/parties.html).
 From the data one can spot few insights like: